Employee Training: What It Is and Why It's Important

 Employee training is any instruction or activity that teaches employees new skills or improves their current skills and performance.
 The term may describe anything from safety training for an entire staff to introducing a new hire to the ins and outs of a particular job to training an existing employee how to use new technology.

 Some use 'employee training' interchangeably with 'employee development.'
 While they go hand-in-hand, you’ll usually find slight differences.
 Training teaches something new or builds upon something that already exists, and it is usually a shorter process.
 Development is more of a long-term, multi-layered approach.
-For example, getting a new tablet in the office and teaching your employees the basics of how to use it is employee training.
+For example, employee training requires getting a new tablet in the office and teaching your employees the basics of how to use it.
 Sending an employee to take an online course or earn a certification to enhance their current skills is more along the lines of employee development.

 What are the benefits of employee training?